NEA Mandates and Structures

 • in-depth discussions of current developments and of topical issues, where specialists from outside the WPMO may also be invited;

-• the identification of main lessons to be reported to the CDLM, including organising topical sessions at the WPMO plenary meetings; and
+• the identification of main lessons to be reported to the CDLM, including by organising topical sessions at the WPMO plenary meetings; and

-Additionally, the WPMO: (i) identifies resources and schedules its activities; (ii) forms ad hoc bodies to work on specific projects and to organise workshops, as appropriate; (iii) creates third-level expert groups for more task oriented work in consultation with the CDLM; and (iv) annually review the programme of work of the WPMO and the effectiveness of the programme.
+Additionally, the WPMO: (i) identifies resources and schedules its activities; (ii) forms ad hoc bodies to work on specific projects and to organise workshops, as appropriate; (iii) creates third-level expert groups for more task-oriented work in consultation with the CDLM; and (iv) annually review the programme of work of the WPMO and the effectiveness of the programme.

 Membership

 The WPMO is a discipline-oriented body.
 It aims for a composition, which includes a diverse range of senior specialists who have considerable experience and knowledge in the area of management and organisational aspects in decommissioning and legacy management.
-This representation will be wide-ranging, and includes policy-makers, regulators, implementers and specialists in decommissioning and legacy management.
+This representation will be wide-ranging, and includes policymakers, regulators, implementers and specialists in decommissioning and legacy management.

 Interactions